 The goal of our program is to recognize and celebrate local artists.
 Utility boxes are professionally painted with local artists' original designs.
 Located in neighborhood business districts, these painted boxes contribute to the vitality and attractiveness of the urban streetscape.
 Our program is a great opportunity for artists looking to enter Boston's public art community.

-We're receiving many questions from artists seeking guidance on the ways coronavirus (COVID-19) might impact programs such as this one.
+We're receiving many questions from artists seeking guidance on the ways COVID-19 might impact programs such as this one.
 While protocols and guidelines are changing quickly, we continue to offer as much support and up-to-date information as possible.
 We encourage you to monitor this page, where we are regularly posting new information.
 Rapidly changing timelines may impact key program dates, and the implementation of the program could be delayed.

 Utility box painted by Elliot Portman

 - Applicants must be artists of at least 18 years of age.

 - Artists are responsible for implementing and documenting the project.